Nessex/prediction/README.md

 *Not ready for use*
 *The code is bad, the library interface is bad, it's all going to change*

+Note: This requires nightly Rust, as it exposes an async trait interface.
+This will be nightly until at least GATs are stabilized.

 This is a simple rust library for doing structured prediction with ML models.

 It's intended to allow you to quickly include structured, AI-driven prediction into an application, to codify integrations with models like Bloom, GPT-J etc.